InfamousMrS/how-grindr-does-continous-deployment/presentation.md

 ---

-(Remember I said install anywhere?)
+(Remember I said deploy anywhere?)

 This will only produce an artifact compatible with amazonlinux:2017.03.